htbkoo/nosql-demo/README.md

 Can you please fix them? 🐱

 ### Checking
-We can run the tests by running: `jest`
+We can run the tests by running: `yarn jest`

 And you should be able to see the test results.